anubhutivyas/RL/README.md

   --config examples/configs/grpo_math_1B_megatron.yaml
 ```

-For additional details on supported backends and how to configure the training backend to suit your setup, refer to the [Training Backends documentation](docs/design-docs/training-backends.md).
+For additional details on supported backends and how to configure the training backend to suit your setup, refer to the [Training Backends documentation](docs/design-docs/training-backends.md) in the Core Design & Architecture section.

 ### GRPO Multi-node